mohitpai/journey-optimizer.en/help/using/start/datasets-query-examples.md

 The related schema is AJO Entity Schema.

-This dataset allows you to enrich various datasets with key marketer friendly metadata.
-The messageID attribute helps stitch various datasets such as Message Feedback Dataset and Experience Event Tracking Datasets to get details of a message delivery from sending to tracking at a profile level.
+This dataset gives you access to marketer defined metadata which allows you to get better reporting insights when Journey Optimizer datasets are exported out for reporting visualization in external tools.
+This is achieved using the messageID attribute which helps stitch various datasets such as Message Feedback Dataset and Experience Event Tracking Datasets to get details of a message delivery from sending to tracking at a profile level.

+**Important notes**

+* An entry for a message is created only after journey or campaign is published.

+* You may see the entry 30 minutes after the publication of the campaign/journey.

+>[!NOTE]
+>
+>For the time being, there are two entries for each message publication in the entity dataset for future compatibility reasons.
+This does not impact your ability to use join queries as needed across datasets to fetch the desired information.

 The following query helps you get the associated message template for a given campaign: